oemof/tespy/docs/basic_tutorials/gas_turbine.rst

 Since we deleted the connection 2 and 3, all specifications for those connections have to be added again.
 The air fluid composition is specified on connection 1 with ambient pressure and temperature.
-The compressor pressure ratio is set to 15 bar.
-Finally, set the gas turbine outlet pressure to ambient pressure as well as the compressor's and turbine's efficiency.
-We start with a simulation specifying a fixed value for the flue gas mass flow.
-After that, the turbine inlet temperature is set to 1200 °C.
+The compressor pressure ratio is set to 15.
+Finally, set the turbine inlet temperature to 1200 °C and the gas turbine outlet pressure to ambient pressure as well as the compressor's and turbine's efficiency.

 .. literalinclude:: /../tutorial/basics/gas_turbine.py
     :language: python